PepeTheFroggie/ESP32CAM_RCTANK/ESP32webCAM_UDP/espnow_UDP_TX/readme.md

 BTW to set stuff press first the "senden" button and then the "write to eeprom" button.
 The "make fake RC" is used for testing.

 To extend the range you may use "wired repeater".
-Those are AP's with in wired repeater mode connected by cat5 wire.
+Those are AP's in wired repeater mode connected by cat5 wire.
 The $15 xiaomi C4 i use need to be reset daily or it clogs up, use app "planned restart" feature.